-EXISTING BICYCLING AND PEDESTRIAN CONDITIONS
+4.5 EXISTING BICYCLE AND PEDESTRIAN CONDITIONS

-Ontario County Road 16 lane widths vary between 10 and 11.5 feet.
-Shoulder widths range from 2.5' to 7' wide.
-Narrowest shoulders occur between Butler Road and the Canandaigua Yacht Club.
-Widest shoulders occur in the vicinity of the German Brothers Marina.
-Temporary parking is common along the shoulders, which presents mobility and safety challenges for pedestrians and bicycles.
+CR 16 lane widths vary between 10 feet and 11.5 feet.
+Shoulder widths range from 2.5 feet to 7 feet.
+The most narrow shoulders occur between Butler Road and the Canandaigua Yacht Club.
+The most wide shoulders occur in the vicinity of the German Brothers Marina.

+There are no sidewalks or designated bicycle lanes along the study corridor.
+Temporary parking is common along the shoulders.
+These conditions present mobility and safety challenges for pedestrians and bicyclists.